-As a HACC theatre student, you’ll join a large and supportive family.
+As a HACC film and theatre student, you’ll join a large and supportive family.
 We pride ourselves on embracing the collaborative nature of our art while preparing students for a successful career in the profession.
-Te size of our program provides multiple opportunities each semester to develop skillsets in performance, design, and technology.
+The size of our program provides multiple opportunities each semester to develop skillsets in performance, design and technology.

-HACC’s theatre faculty have long histories as working professionals in the industry.
-Highly collaborative in nature, they are dedicated to teaching marketable skills, and committed to providing an outstanding educational experience that prepares their students to become working artists in all aspects of theatre production.
+HACC’s film and theatre faculty have long histories as working professionals in the industry.
+Highly collaborative in nature, they are dedicated to teaching marketable skills, and committed to providing an outstanding educational experience that prepares their students to become working artists in all aspects of film and theatre production.
 Join our tribe!

 Why Consider HACC?

 You will receive outstanding training at a very affordable price.
 Our AFA program is structured so that students can easily transfer into a BFA or BA degree program, or transition directly into the workforce.
-Students can choose to focus upon performance training, theatre design and technology, or a combination of the two.
-Our internship program creates pathways for working in regional professional theatres.
-You will graduate with a resume or portfolio that highlights your skills, training, and production experience.
+Students can choose to focus upon performance or technical training.
+Our internship program creates pathways for working in film.
+You will graduate with a resume or portfolio that highlights your skills, training and production experience.
 You will be part of our tribe!

 What We Offer/Facilities/Labs

-Our facilities are top notch with two indoor theatres that include a 380 seat proscenium theatre, a 150 seat black box theatre, and an outdoor performance space.
+Our facilities are top notch with two indoor theatres that include a 380 seat proscenium theatre, a 150 seat black box theatre and an outdoor performance space, a film production studio, and movement studio.
 Smaller class sizes allow for individualized attention that caters to the unique attributes of the individual artist.
-You will be mentored by highly skilled and dedicated faculty who represent all theatre professions, including:
+You will be mentored by highly skilled and dedicated faculty who represent all film and theatre professions, including:

 - Design (costume, scenic, lighting, sound, props, puppetry)